tawheed78/Log-Ingestor-with-Query-Interface/README.md

 2. Enter the Filter field and the Filter value and click Search.
 3. A Table will get populated below with the respective logs.

+### Points to be Noted
+1. Since I have used cloud MongoDB and cloud RabbitMQ, I have provided the connection string and url of those instances in the .env file for testing purposes so that setting that up doesn't create any problems.

 ## Features Implemented
 Log Ingestor: